open-mmlab/mmaction2/tools/data/kinetics400/preparing_kinetics400.md

 bash download_videos.sh
 ```

-If you have already have a backup of the kinetics-400 dataset using the [official crawler](https://github.com/activitynet/ActivityNet/tree/master/Crawler/Kinetics),
+If you have already have a backup of the kinetics-400 dataset using the download script above,
 you only need to replace all whitespaces in the class name for ease of processing either by [detox](http://manpages.ubuntu.com/manpages/bionic/man1/detox.1.html)

 ```shell